What is a Debt Settlement?

 All of our Debt Settlement Specialists are licensed and accredited Credit Counsellors with many years of experience in the financial industry.
 They know what creditors are likely to accept, and they have years of experience helping people find alternative ways of dealing with their debts when a settlement isn’t a realistic option.

-Call us today to find out more, or watch a short video to get an overview on how debt settlements work in Canada.
+Call us today to find out more.
 We are a non-profit service, and we are here to help.